 Nucleic acid Synthesis:

-Although cytokinin is known to stimulate cell division, it does not induce DNA synthesis as a prelude to cell division.
-But in the presence of auxin, it promotes DNA synthesis.
-So it is suggested that cytokinin stimulates and auxin promotes DNA synthesis.
+Although cytokinin is known to stimulate cell division; it alone does not induce DNA replication as a prelude to cell division.
+But in the presence of auxin, it promotes DNA replication.
+So it is suggested that cytokinin stimulates and auxin promotes DNA replication.
 For example, an aged and non proliferating callus cells can be stimulated to undergo mitotic divisions by the application of cytokinin.

 Cytokinin binding protein i.e. Receptor proteins have been identified in many plant systems.
-The cytokinin protein complex is known to induce transcription activity a pea bud chromatin in a cell free system.
-In Soy bean and French been hypocotyls, it transitorily inhibits IBA induced RNA synthesis for a period of 6-7 hours, but later it stimulates RNA synthesis; this may have bearing on the inhibitory effect of Cytokinins on IBA induced new root formation.
+The cytokinin-protein complex is known to induce transcription activity in a pea bud chromatin in a cell free system.
+In Soybean and French been hypocotyls, it transitorily inhibits IBA induced RNA synthesis for a period of 6-7 hours, but later it stimulates RNA synthesis; this may have bearing on the inhibitory effect of Cytokinins on IBA induced new root formation.

 Furthermore, the increased activity of protein synthesis in response to cytokinin has been found to be concentration dependent.
 It is also interesting to note that cytokinin mediated protein synthesis; either as short term or long term effects, shows the synthesis of new proteins in treated tissues.
 At least in the hypocotyls of French bean, cytokinin inhibits some proteins that are induced by IBA, but cytokinin by itself enhances the rate of tubulin synthesis similar to that of IBA.